 In Europe, new tariffs made headlines in October 2019, when the World Trade Organization “authorized President Trump to impose tariffs on about $7.5 billion worth of European goods,” in response to illegal government subsidies the European Union provided to European aircraft manufacturer Airbus.
 The tariffs will mainly affect agricultural (including French wine and Italian cheese) and industrial products.
 The EU is awaiting WTO approval to retaliate with its own tariffs based on a similar complaint that U.S. aircraft manufacturer Boeing has also received illegal government subsidies.

-China has been sucking up most of the air due to the so-called “trade war” since the Trump administration began using tariffs at the beginning of 2018 to negotiate fairer trade practices (For more on the basics of tariffs and why the focus is on China, see The Policy Circle’s Tariff Series.)
+China has been sucking up most of the air due to the so-called “trade war” since the Trump administration began using tariffs at the beginning of 2018 to negotiate fairer trade practices (For more on the basics of tariffs and why the focus is on China, see The Policy Circle’s Trade and Tariffs Deep Dive.)

 Compared with 2018, imports from China in 2019 are down 12.4% and exports to China are down 17.3%.
 Other countries, such as Vietnam, are benefitting as companies move distribution from China; the U.S. is importing 40% more from Vietnam in 2019 compared to 2018.
 Meanwhile, China’s economic growth numbers for 2019 have been the lowest in 27 years, which is likely to have global economic repercussions.